Koenvh1/ACRally-Pacenote/README.md

 ACR uses 6 for the widest turn and 1 for the tightest turn.
 Depending on the voice you could make the audio for Left6 sound like "1 Left", "Fast Left", or something else instead.

+It is possible to create a combination of notes by chaining them using a dash (`-`).
+This way it is possible to create e.g. `Into-Left6.wav` which will play for the pacenote `[Into, Left6]` rather than `Into.wav` and `Left6.wav`.
+There is no limit to this, so `Into-Left6-And-Right5-VeryLong.wav` will also work.
+It is also possible to create multiple options for this by adding a `_1`, `_2`, etc., like `Into-Left6_2.wav`.
+It will pick one at random.

 Thanks to
 ---------
 - pyaccsharedmemory.py is based on https://github.com/rrennoir/PyAccSharedMemory